fluiddyn/fluidlab/README.rst

 Installation
 ------------

-You can get the source code from `Bitbucket
+You can get the source code from `Heptapod
-<https://bitbucket.org/fluiddyn/fluidlab>`__ or from `the Python Package Index
+<https://foss.heptapod.net/fluiddyn/fluidlab>`__ or from `the Python Package Index
 <https://pypi.python.org/pypi/fluidlab/>`__.

 The development mode is often useful.
 From the root directory::

-  python setup.py develop
+  pip install -e .

 Tests
 -----